nmalsabah/CST-383-Final-Project/README.md

 ---

-## 🎯 Research Question
+## ❓ Research Question

-**How do various company characteristics affect company size after layoffs?**
+**How well can company characteristics predict company size after layoffs in the tech industry from 2020 to 2024?**

 We focused on predicting `Company_Size_after_layoffs` using factors such as:
 - Company size before layoffs